bppwrite/bppwrite.github.io/CONTRIBUTING.md

 #### Image

 Create an image called `hero` of any valid web type (e.g., JPG, GIF, PNG, SVG) and place it in the same directory as the show. e.g., `show/2015-2016/the-bull-the-moon-and-the-coronet-of-stars/hero.jpg`.
+See [guidelines for image sizing and optimization](#optimizing-images).

 #### Headline